Do you want to sell clothes or start your clothing line but don’t know where to begin?

 1. Business Registration

-Choose your business type and name, and have it registered.
+Choose your business type and small business name, and have it registered.
 The cost depends on your business structure and state.

 Cost: $5 to $100.